fontforge/fontforge.github.io/en-US/index.md

 suggestions, tutorial ideas and code contributions are all welcome!
 [Learn more...](/documentation/developer/)

-<p>Learning FontForge is easy.
-New users can get started with the
-[tutorials](/tutorial), and the entire [interface](/documentation/interface/)
-is fully documented.
+Learning FontForge is easy.
+New users can get started with the [tutorials](/tutorial), and the entire [interface](/documentation/interface/) is fully documented.